SHIKOKU, JAPAN

 TRIP HIGHLIGHTS INCLUDE

-• Visit the Art Islands of Naoshima, Teshima + Inujima
+• Visit the Art Islands of Naoshima, Teshima + Inujima, with select entry to curated museums and installations

 Our Shikoku Host: Rika Nishimura